For over a decade, this buttermilk pancake recipe has been our favorite. It continues to be our go-to basic pancake recipe for breakfast OR dinner!

-For some reason, I get such satisfaction out of eating a pancake breakfast for dinner.
+For some reason, I get such satisfaction out of eating a pancakes for dinner.
 My husband and I always joke that we are “beating the system” when we sneak into a diner for dinner and order up a full pancake, egg and bacon meal.
 What system are we beating?
 Well I suppose we are thumbing our noses at whoever or whatever it is that determines what time of the day you are supposed to eat certain foods.

 Often we follow a bad or exhausting day with breakfast.
 Who knows if it is the comforting food that helps or if we associate bright, sunny eggs and sweet maple syrup with a fresh start.
 At any rate, it makes us feel better.